Carolus Linnaeus: Names, Flowers, and Bananas

 You should care.
 You classify and sort all kinds of things in your life to keep track of them.
 Dr. Charles H. Calisher of Colorado State University explains this in delightfully basic language, and makes the case why we need it.
 I used some of his ideas in this program.
 His article is well worth your time.
 “Taxonomy: What’s in a name?
 Doesn’t a rose by any other name smell as sweet?” (this paper originally appeared in the Croatian Medical Journal, 2007).

-In this program we also touched on the recent movement to change the scientific names of species named after objectional people or are offensive or prejudiced towards certain groups of people.
+In this program we touched on the recent movement to change the scientific names of species named after objectional people or are offensive or prejudiced towards certain groups of people.
 Dr. Caulkins said indigenous names for a species should be the basis for the scientific name (even when Latinized).
 But when Linnaeus (and many others since) named a species, the indigenous names were ignored.
 It’s like they didn’t even exist (what Dr. Caulkins called “invisibilisation”).
 Zach St. George covers this in a long but well-argued essay in the Yale Environment 360 blog (Jan.
 2024).

 About Linnaea borealis